-Currently in UK cinemas for the first time (including BFI Southbank from 23 July) is Mandabi (1968), the landmark film from Senegalese trailblazer Ousmane Sembène.
+In 2021, UK cinemas saw a new release of Mandabi (1968), the landmark film from Senegalese trailblazer Ousmane Sembène.
 Said to be the first Black African to make a film (1963’s Borom Sarret) and the first to make an internationally acclaimed feature (1966’s Black Girl), Sembène was himself a great proponent of pan-Africanism, who strived to create a uniquely African language of film.
 This list celebrates that legacy, featuring films made by Africans for Africans, spread across the nearly 60 years since Sembène picked up a film camera, and looking to every corner of the continent.

 Outside of the major industries in Egypt and Nigeria, the struggle for African filmmakers is two-fold, both in the challenges in getting their films financed and made, and in having their work acknowledged on a world stage.
 Despite that, extraordinary work has been accomplished, the results of a continent filled with talent and brimming with stories.
 The 10 films below offer some first steps for beginners.